nbuchanan/tileserver-gl/README.md

 ## Using pkg module

 The [pkg node module](https://www.npmjs.com/package/pkg) can be used to create a bundle that does not require a target machine to have node.js installed.
+To distinguish this addition feature from the main project the name was updated to tileserver-gl-pkg.

 ### Create Package

-Sample builds scripts are available for Windows/macOS/Linux.
-Currently node 4 is the supported target based on the current setup with
-[tileserver-gl](https://github.com/klokantech/tileserver-gl).
-Only _tileserver-gl-light_ is supported on Windows since [MapBox GL Native](https://github.com/mapbox/mapbox-gl-native).
-This command assumes there is a _packages_ directory here.
+Currently node 4 is the supported target based on the current setup with [tileserver-gl](https://github.com/klokantech/tileserver-gl) (tested with 4.6.2).
+Only _tileserver-gl-pkg-light_ is supported on Windows since
+[MapBox GL Native](https://github.com/mapbox/mapbox-gl-native).
+By default source data will be taken from a local directory named _data_ and the output will be placed in a _packages_ directory.
 See [the manual](https://www.npmjs.com/package/pkg#config) for more explanation _pkg_ build options.

+#### tileserver-gl-pkg

+To create the tileserver-gl-pkg executable run `npm run package`.

+#### tileserver-gl-pkg-light

+The "light" build process requires a local installation of _rsync_.
+To create the tileserver-gl-pkg-light executable run `npm run package-light`.

 ### Run Package

 Run the relevant _run-me*_ script for your platform in the [packages](./packages) directory.
+There is also a shortcut to open the corresponding URL in your browser.